aslushnikov/latex-online/README.md

 - `npm` to install node dependencies
 - `memcached` for caching compiled documents
 - `md5` or `md5sum` utility to hash documents according to their value
+- `rubber` latex build system is used to build files

 ### Installation